 Update: Colleen Lachowicz was elected to the Senate in November 2012.

-I was resting yesterday as it was Thanksgiving in Canada.
-I would like to catch up today by sharing this story I have been following since Friday morning when a friend of mine posted this BBC news article on his Facebook feed.
-Maine’s Democrat candidate Colleen Lachowicz is being attacked by her Republican opponent, Tom Martin, because she is a World of Warcraft (WOW) player.
+According to this BBC news articles, Maine’s Democrat candidate Colleen Lachowicz is being attacked by her Republican opponent, Tom Martin, because she is a World of Warcraft (WOW) player.

-In order to represent Lachowicz as unfit for political work, Tom Martin and his team have created a website, Collen’s World, where they argue that, as a WOW player, Colleen Lachowicz leads a strange double-life and nurtures a scary appreciation for killing and poisoning others without real-life consequences.
+In order to represent Lachowicz as unfit for political work, Tom Martin and his team have created a website, Collen’s World, where they argue that as a WOW player, she leads a strange double-life and nurtures a scary appreciation for killing and poisoning others without real-life consequences.
 The authors of the website represent her as living in a fantasy world and emphasis on statistics such as this:

 “Studies have found the average WOW gamer is 28, and spends 22.7 hours a week playing in Azeroth.”

 Such statistics, used to give an impression of legitimacy to readers, suggest that Lachowicz might be spending a good amount of time online, and that WOW might keep her too busy for her to perform well in office.
 Notice that even if the sentence reads “studies show”, a single survey conducted with about 1000 informants is linked.
 While the survey seems to have been fairly well conducted and the website looks credible, statistics taken from 1000 people should not be overly generalized to a population of gamers of well over tens of millions.